Clean Energy Challenge

 To join the Clean Energy Challenge, please contact the secretariat:

 Christina Gkouvali ([email protected])

 UNHCR Associate Liaison Officer

 - Learn more about the Challenge's guiding principles and how it links with national plans and existing initiatives

 - Find out more about the Global Refugee Forum

 - Global Plan of Action - Website (external link)

-- UN Environment Program and Technical University of Denmark Partnership, co-sharing the Data, Evidence and Research working group of the Global Plan for Action (external link)
+- Read more about UNHCR's partnership with UNEP DTU, the UN Environment Program and Technical University of Denmark Partnership, co-chair of the Research and Evidence Working Group of the Global Plan for Action (external link)